Your event agenda

 08.30

-Morning coffee and networking
+Morning coffee, breakfast and networking

 Chairperson’s opening remarks

-KEYNOTE PRODUCER INVESTMENT CASE STUDIES
+KEYNOTE PRODUCER CASE STUDY

 Case study: Setting up large-scale e-methanol production to support the phase out of fossil fuels in hard-to-abate industries